 - Total cholesterol: less than 200 milligrams per deciliter (mg/dL)

 - LDL cholesterol (“bad”): less than 100 mg/dL

 - HDL cholesterol (“good”): 60 mg/dL or higher

-Most fish are low in saturated and trans fats, and many contain no trans fats at all.
-Studies show that people whose diets rely on fish as a primary protein tend to have higher HDL levels.
+In addition, most fish are low in saturated and trans fats, and many contain no trans fats at all.

 Below are some fish to consider including in your diet.
-All of the stats assume low-fat preparation, such as broiling or grilling.
+Each portion is 3 ounces, and all of the statistics assume low-fat preparation, such as broiling or grilling.
 Deep-frying your fish would definitely add fat and cholesterol.
-If you sauté fish, use an oil that is low in saturated fat, such as olive oil.
-Each portion is 3 ounces.
+If you sauté fish, use an oil that’s low in saturated fat, such as avocado oil.

 The American Heart Association recommends that people eat fish at least twice per week.
 They suggest a 3.5-ounce serving, preferably of fish high in omega-3 fatty acids such as salmon, herring, or trout.

 All fish contain some cholesterol, but they can be part of a heart-healthy diet.
 Interestingly, there is also evidence to suggest that a plant-based diet, excluding fish, is beneficial for managing chronic disease risk.
 To find out the best foods for you to eat to help manage your health and cholesterol, including fish, talk to your doctor.
 They can provide guidance, or they can refer you to a registered dietitian, who can create a diet plan just for you.